wornsoulbit/ACEUNIX/INSTALL.md

 	1. sudo apt-get install nginx on debian based systems, for other linux distros search online.

 	2. systemctl status nginx.service to make sure the service is running.
 By default it should.
+	If it's not running you'll want to start it with this command: sudo systemctl start nginx.service

 C. Setting up a Jekyll static website: